aditcool-dev/green-ops-lite/README.md

 > We built a physical simulation to test this — and showed it can.
 > 💡 We focused on **environment design and iterative training**, not model size — enabling stable, controllable behavior with efficient compute.

-> **Architecture note for judges:** `app.py` is hosted on HuggingFace Spaces as the live visual demo. `server.py` is the OpenEnv MCP environment — clone the repo and run it locally for evaluation.
+> **Architecture note for judges:** `app.py` is hosted on HuggingFace Spaces as the live visual demo. `server.py` is the OpenEnv OpenEnv-compatible environment used for evaluation — clone the repo and run it locally for evaluation.
 Both share the same `env/` simulation layer.

 [![HF Space — Live Demo](https://img.shields.io/badge/Live_Demo-green--ops--lite-blue?logo=huggingface)](https://adit555-green-ops-lite.hf.space/ui)
 [![HF Space — Dashboard](https://img.shields.io/badge/Dashboard-analysis-blue?logo=huggingface)](https://huggingface.co/spaces/Adit555/greenops-analysis-dashboard)